bronnimannj/jbutilities_r/README.md

     0 and 1 to have True
 -   “Categories”: NULL or a list of factor variables, each element containing the levels as vector

+It returns a data.frame that can be tested by check\_format\_df

+### cut\_fat

+This function is a fast version of cut that will put every element of x in one of the intervals created by breaks.
+Each interval is left closed and right opened, example: ‘\[0,1)’.

+If -Inf or/and +Inf are not in the vector ‘breaks’, it will be added to it.

+If none of the elements are out of the intervales between the breaks, then the factor returned is only constituted of the breaks intervals.
+Else, +/-Inf will be added.

+Inputs:

+-   x: Numeric vector of elements to put into segments
+-   breaks: Numeric vector of breaks

+It returns a factor of intervals

+### find\_series

+Function to find the latest file in a series.
+Types regognized are:

+Inputs:

+-   Name String: representing the name of the file
+-   Type String: representing the extension of the file

+It returns a String, with the last name of the series

+### my\_ggtheme

+Function to put my favorite ggplot theme to any ggplot plot

+Inputs:

+-   x\_percent boolean, if TRUE we label the x axis into percents
+-   y\_percent boolean, if TRUE we label the y axis with percents

+It returns a ggplot with a new theme

+### name\_series

+Function to create files without over writing them.

+It will add an underscore and the next number of the series.

+Inputs:

+-   Name: String, representing the name of the file
+-   Type: String, representing the extension of the file

+It returns a String, with the next name of the series

+### step\_time

+Function to print a step and time

+Input: “step”, a string character representing the step.
+Can be a number too

+It returns a string containing the step and the date + time in a format “(X.Y) - \[ 06/03/2021 18:03:32 \]”